Michael-AUG/website/_posts/2023-07-16-authority.markdown

 But why?
 Why is this a useful political skill?
 Well, as we all know, often this tactic is used to avoid difficult questions, perhaps questions that may reflect badly on the interviewee, questions that will show him up or show him to have failed in some way.
 After all, returning to Yes Minister, we can consider this wonderful quotation from the first episode:

 Appleby: [to the Minister] You came up with all the questions I hoped nobody would ask.
-Hacker: Opposition's about asking awkward questions.
+<br>Hacker: Opposition's about asking awkward questions.
-Appleby: And Government is about not asking them.
+<br>Appleby: And Government is about not asking them.
-Hacker: Well, you answered mine anyway.
+<br>Hacker: Well, you answered mine anyway.
-Appleby: I'm glad you thought so, Minister.
+<br>Appleby: I'm glad you thought so, Minister.

 But, as we know, Jesus was no silver-tongued politician.
 He did not hold back in speaking the truth, even when it got Him into trouble.
 So we must ask ourselves why He did not answer the question in this way: